vetica/police-data/README.md

 # South Carolina Police Shooting Data
 Project for Code Louisville Python/SQL Course Spring 2019.

-This project examines the data collected from multiple South Carolina law enforcement agency (primarily police departments and sheriff departments) where officers fired their weapons.
-The shooting incidents occurred between 2009 and 2012.
+This project examines the data collected from multiple South Carolina law enforcement agencies (primarily police departments and sheriff departments) where officers fired their weapons.
+The shooting incidents occurred between 2009 and 2018.

 The data was provided to me by the Greenville News and was collected from a variety of law enforcement agencies through the use of public records and Freedom of Information Act requests.